 I have recently discovered amazon though, and they have plenty of organic goji berries to great prices.
 Even though I live in Sweden and pay extra shipping, it is almost half the price compared to buying goji berries in Swedish stores.
-If you live in the US I know the selection is much better and I always found good products (with decent prices) at whole foods market.
-But if you live in Europe like me I truly recommend amazon when buying goji berries.
-If you want to check out my favorites, follow this link to amazon and see the current price.
+If you live in the US I know the selection is even better and for example you can follow this link to see what you can get from amazon in the states.
+Or you can just check at closest whole foods market that usually have some decent prices as well.
+But if you live in Europe like me I truly recommend amazon in UK when buying goji berries.
+If you want to check out my favorites, follow this link to amazon uk.

 6 steps to maximize your intake of these skin tightening foods

 So now you have all the facts about how great carotenoids are for your skin elasticity as well as antioxidant defense.
 You also have the guide to what food sources to find them.
 And what supplements to consider if you feel the need for some extra.
 Lastly, I want to give you some meal tips and advice on how to maximize your intake of these skin tightening foods.
 Because it’s when you boost your skin with carotenoids that you will get the best results.

 While writing this post it hit me though, that many of you might find it overwhelming to eat the amounts of fruit and veggies I recommend.
 Because according to statistics, people, in general, eat far too little of it.
 Which is a major health problem in the western world.